MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 # SMB over QUIC (PREVIEW)

->Applies to: Windows Server 2022 Datacenter: Azure Edition Preview, Windows Insider preview client
+>Applies to: Windows Server 2022 Datacenter: Azure Edition Preview, Windows Insider Dev Channel preview client

 SMB over QUIC (Preview) introduces an alternative to the TCP network transport, providing secure, reliable connectivity to edge file servers over untrusted networks like the Internet.
 QUIC is an IETF-standardized protocol with many benefits when compared with TCP: